geo-song/geo-song.github.io/index.md

 ## About me

-I am a **Postdoctoral Researcher at Colorado School of Mines**, currently focusing on **time-dependent creep** in hydraulic fracturing.
+I am a **Post-Doctoral Researcher at Colorado School of Mines**, currently focusing on **time-dependent creep** in hydraulic fracturing.

 # Education
 •	**Ph.D.** Cornell University, Civil and Environmental Engineering, Dec 2025 (PI: Prof. Greg McLaskey)